pacalet/sab4z/README.md

     Host> tail -1 ~/.ssh/known_hosts
     |1|hoC0OVXZJbRwQnCpSW7i2d6ZexE=|Guc9B8co0pmAWmxp3T7n2i5RPj4= ecdsa-sha2-nistp521 AAAAE2VjZHNhLXNoYTItbmlzdHA1MjEAAAAIbmlzdHA1MjEAAACFBAD8DHs2poUcaCO8H3pQAyFb5JzXe9CW7MZGXTp9C9toKBFcGS2447ROqxN9iLSASklpqF3deRNahRNOTOHMyEOgAgEsi209XSOX+aeNTvxldJG1YfWcVvzJHoaFpayDia69BskoQ+jbqccZhoFiAGejBGrjdhEBroWkCrlfjshJwltEnQ==

 Unfortunately, our root [file system](#GlossaryFileSystem) is [initramfs](#GlossaryInitramfs) and thus non persistent across reboot.
 Next time, a new ECDSA host key will be generated and it will be different, forcing us to delete the old one and add the new one to the `~/.ssh/known_hosts` file on the host.
-To avoid this, let us copy the generated ECDSA host key to the [Buildroot](https://buildroot.org/) overlays, such that the authentification of the Zybo becomes persistent across reboot.
-The dropbear ssh server that runs on the Zybo, when discovering that an ECDSA host key is already present in `/etc/dropbear`, will reuse it instead of creating a new one.
+To avoid this, let us copy the generated ECDSA host key to the [Buildroot](https://buildroot.org/) overlays, such that the authentication of the Zybo becomes persistent across reboot.
+The `dropbear` `ssh` server that runs on the Zybo, when discovering that an ECDSA host key is already present in `/etc/dropbear`, will reuse it instead of creating a new one.
 Let us use our new network interface to do this:

-    Host> cd $ROOT/build/rootfs
+    Host> cd /opt/builds/rootfs
     Host> mkdir -p overlays/etc/dropbear
     Host> scp root@sab4z:/etc/dropbear/dropbear_ecdsa_host_key overlays/etc/dropbear
     Host> make